-The ECL is measured on either a 12-month (12M) or Lifetime basis depending on whether a significant increase in credit risk has occurred since initial recognition or whether an asset is considered to be creditimpaired.
-ECLs are the discounted product of the Probability of Default, Exposure at Default, and Loss Given Default, defined as follows:
+The ECL is measured on either a 12-month (12M) or Lifetime basis depending on whether a significant increase in credit risk has occurred since initial recognition or whether an asset is considered to be credit-impaired.
+ECLs are the discounted product of the PD, EAD, and LGD, defined as follows:

-- 1) The PD represents the likelihood of a borrower defaulting on its financial obligation, either over the next 12 months (12M PD), or over the remaining lifetime (Lifetime PD) of the obligation. - 2) EAD is based on the amounts the Credit Union expects to be owed at the time of default, over the next 12 months (12M EAD) or over the remaining lifetime (Lifetime EAD).
-For example, for a revolving commitment, the Credit Union includes the current drawn balance plus any further amount that is expected to be drawn up to the current contractual limit by the time of default, should it occur. - 3) Loss Given Default (LGD) represents the Credit Union's expectation of the extent of loss on a defaulted exposure.
+- i) The PD represents the likelihood of a borrower defaulting on its financial obligation, either over the next 12 months (12M PD), or over the remaining lifetime (Lifetime PD) of the obligation. - ii) EAD is based on the amounts the Credit Union expects to be owed at the time of default, over the next 12 months (12M EAD) or over the remaining lifetime (Lifetime EAD).
+For example, for a revolving commitment, the Credit Union includes the current drawn balance plus any further amount that is expected to be drawn up to the current contractual limit by the time of default, should it occur. - iii) Loss Given Default (LGD) represents the Credit Union's expectation of the extent of loss on a defaulted exposure.
 LGD varies by collective segment and the year of origination.
 LGD is expressed as a percentage loss per unit of exposure at the time of default (EAD).
 LGD is calculated on a 12-month or lifetime basis, where 12-month LGD is the percentage of loss expected to be made if the default occurs in the next 12 months and Lifetime LGD is the percentage of loss expected to be made if the default occurs over the remaining expected lifetime of the loan.